Lightstreamer/Lightstreamer-kafka-connector/README.md

 ```

 The configuration specifies that the field `fieldNameX` will contain the value extracted from the deserialized Kafka record through the `extractionExpressionX`, written using the [_Data Extraction Language_](#data-extraction-language).
 This approach makes it possible to transform a Kafka record of any complexity to the flat structure required by Lightstreamer.
-The configuration specifies that the field `fieldNameX` will contain the value extracted from the deserialized Kafka record through the `extractionExpressionX`, written using the [_Data Extraction Language_](#data-extraction-language).
-This approach makes it possible to transform a Kafka record of any complexity to the flat structure required by Lightstreamer.

-The `QuickStart` [factory configuration](kafka-connector-project/kafka-connector/src/adapter/dist/adapters.xml#L352) shows a basic example, where a simple _direct_ mapping has been defined between every attribute of the JSON record value and a Lightstreamer field with the corresponding name.
-Of course, thanks to the _Data Extraction Language_, more complex mapping can be employed.
 The `QuickStart` [factory configuration](kafka-connector-project/kafka-connector/src/adapter/dist/adapters.xml#L352) shows a basic example, where a simple _direct_ mapping has been defined between every attribute of the JSON record value and a Lightstreamer field with the corresponding name.
 Of course, thanks to the _Data Extraction Language_, more complex mapping can be employed.

 ```xml